Drax the Destroyer: Marvel Cinematic Universe

 Dave Bautista as Drax in the 2017 film Guardians of the Galaxy Vol. 2.

 Drax the Destroyer appears in media set in the Marvel Cinematic Universe, portrayed by Dave Bautista.
 He first appears in the live-action film Guardians of the Galaxy (2014) before making subsequent appearances in the live-action films Guardians of the Galaxy Vol. 2 (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), Thor: Love and Thunder (2022), and Guardians of the Galaxy Vol. 3 (2023).
 Additionally, Bautista reprises his role in The Guardians of the Galaxy Holiday Special (2022) while an alternate timeline version of Drax appears in the Disney+ animated series What If...?, voiced by Fred Tatasciore.
+This version of the character is noted as having an alien origin rather than originating as a human on Earth, with him losing his wife and daughter to Thanos and Ronan the Accuser in an onslaught on his planet and declaring revenge on them.